It's So Hard to Say Goodbye to Yesterday

-"It's So Hard to Say Goodbye to Yesterday" is an R&B song written by Motown husband-and-wife songwriting team Freddie Perren and Christine Yarian for the 1975 film Cooley High.
-In the film, the song is performed by Motown artist G.C.
-Cameron, whose rendition peaked at number 38 on the Billboard R&B singles chart that same year.
+"It's So Hard to Say Goodbye to Yesterday" is an R&B song written by American Motown husband-and-wife songwriting team Freddie Perren and Christine Yarian for the 1975 film Cooley High.
+In the film, the song is performed by Motown artist G. C. Cameron, whose rendition peaked at number 38 on the US Billboard R&B singles chart that same year.
 Perren also composed the instrumental score for Cooley High, and the B-side to "It's So Hard to Say Goodbye to Yesterday" features two of his score compositions from the film.